chekz/axway-open-docs/content/en/docs/apimgmt_security/c_secgd_bp_intro.md

 ## Passphrase policy

-In line with security best practices, you can configure a passphrase policy for API Gateway Manager admin users.
-Passphrase policy refers to the size and complexity of the passphrase as well as all the rules to manage passphrases for nodemanagers and groups.
+In line with security best practices, you can configure a passphrase policy for administrator users in API Gateway Manager.
+Passphrase policy refers to the size and complexity of the passphrase, as well as all the rules to manage passphrases for nodemanagers and groups.

-For more information of setting the passphrase policy for administrators users, see [Configure a passphrase policy for admin users](https://developmar21--axway-open-docs.netlify.app/docs/apim_administration/apigtw_admin/manage_user_access/#configure-a-passphrase-policy-for-admin-users).
+For more information on setting the passphrase policy for administrator users, see [Configure a passphrase policy for admin users](https://developmar21--axway-open-docs.netlify.app/docs/apim_administration/apigtw_admin/manage_user_access/#configure-a-passphrase-policy-for-admin-users).

 ## Default authentication account